 The Water Management Plan for the site describes the surface water management measures that are to be implemented by site operations.
 To measure the effectiveness of these measures the Water Management Plan prescribes a surface water monitoring program.
-A description of this program is provided in Table 13 below, with the monitoring point locations identified on Figure 4 of Appendix A. A summary of the results from the surface water monitoring conducted in 2020 is detailed in Table 15 and the detailed results are located in Appendix D Table 1 and 2.
+A description of this program is provided in Table 13 below, with the monitoring point locations identified on Figure 4 of Appendix A. A summary of the results from the surface water monitoring conducted in 2021 is detailed in Table 15 and the detailed results are located in Appendix D Table 1 and 2.
 Graphs of the monitoring results are shown in Appendix F.

-There was one instance on December 25 2020 where the weekly monitoring of the Water Reuse Dam (MP7) was not completed due to the monitoring person being unavailable on this day.
+There was one instance on January 1 2021 where the weekly monitoring of the Water Reuse Dam (MP7) was not completed due to the monitoring person being unavailable on this day.
 As a result it was communicated with the Quarry Manager that a second person is to be available to undertake the monitoring in the event that the existing monitoring person is not able to undertake the monitoring.
+Sampling was completed compliantely for the remainder of the reporting period as per appendix D table 2.